Access & Accommodations

 Types of Accommodations

 Though not an exhaustive list, these are some commonly used accommodations.
-They can be a starting point for a discussion with a deaf student about the right accommodations for them.

 Interpreters facilitate communication between a deaf and hearing person.
 This can be done in a number of modalities identified by the deaf person including:

 - Cued Speech Transliteration

 Speech-to-text services (STTS) is an umbrella term used to describe an accommodation where spoken communication, as well as other auditory information, is translated into text in real-time.
 A service provider types what is heard, and the text appears on a screen for the consumer to read.
 There are three main types of STTS: